mister-webhooks/mwtail/README.md

-# Mister Webhooks' `mwcat`
+# Mister Webhooks' `mwtail`

-The `mwcat` command allows you to connect to a Mister Webhooks topic and stream its contents to the terminal.
+The `mwtail` command allows you to connect to a Mister Webhooks topic and stream its contents to the terminal.

 ## Usage

 ```
-mwcat <topic> <connection_profile>
+mwtail <topic> <connection_profile>
 ```

 As you'd expect, `topic` is the the name of the topic to consume from (it'll be of the form `incoming.project.endpoint`), and `connection_profile` is a path to a connection profile for a consumer.